ipfs/go-sbs/design.md

 TODO: defragmentation. (note: should take care to make the process easily incremental)

 ### Metadata HAMT
-Instead of using B-Trees for managing keys, fsbs uses a Hash Array Mapped Trie to store key/value mappings.
+Instead of using B-Trees for managing keys, sbs uses a Hash Array Mapped Trie to store key/value mappings.
 The Metadata block is a HAMT node and contains a header, a small block of space for either a bloom filter or another optimizing structure (NOTE: this is still being thought through), and an array of 512 Key